How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 How to Get SMEs

-Instead of a whole process here, I will touch upon a few points to complement this already long post.
+Instead of a whole process here, I will discuss a few points to complement this long post.

 Identifying the Experts

-Identifying experts for content ideas is fairly dependent on the industry/niche and the skillset required.
+Identifying experts for content ideas depends on the industry/niche and the skillset required.

-If you are a B2B business, your experts can be small business owners, decision makers for your product/service.
+If you are a B2B business, your experts can be small business owners and decision-makers for your product/service.

-If you require SMEs for topics that relate to a particular department in a company, you have many more options since you would require people who have that particular skillset.
-Example could be a digital marketing head, marketing operations manager etc.
+If you require SMEs for topics related to a particular department in a company, you have many more options since you would need people with that specific skill set.
+Examples could be a digital marketing head, marketing operations manager, etc.

-Shaw systems have a 5-point system for identifying true subject matter experts.
+Shaw Systems has a 5-point system for identifying true subject matter experts.

 Where to look

-There are many obvious places to look at.
+There are many prominent places to look at.
 Here are some of the most prominent ones:

 Additionally, you can also find SMEs teaching a post-grad course.
 Look for higher education institutes and get a list of faculties/visiting professors.
-You can also find them in a “industry mentorship” program.
+You can also find them in an “industry mentorship” program.

 • Social Media

 Search using hashtags and your keywords.
 Instagram has a plethora of these for personal fitness and health.
-Twitter is better for non-personal niche and LinkedIn for professional ones.
+Twitter is better for non-personal niches, and LinkedIn is better for professional ones.

 • Industry Publications/whitepapers

 Look for whitepapers or leadership posts on your competitor’s website.
-If not competitors, you can find them in other leading companies thought pieces.
-It should be easier to approach them since they already have experience in helping with content.
+If not competitors, you can find them in other leading companies’ thought pieces.
+It should be easier to approach them since they already have experience helping with content.

 • Professional Associations

 Do not email them.
 The response rate is too low.
-Look for professional associations that are regional, national as well as international.
-If the local chambers, or associations are harder to reach, you can approach their national counterparts and ask them for help.
+Look for professional associations that are regional, national, and international.
+If the local chambers or associations are harder to reach, you can approach their national counterparts and ask them for help.
 But I’ve found them to be of no help sometimes 😞.
-Specially for content ideas, approaching them has been unfeasible.
+Approaching them has been unfeasible, especially for content ideas.
 Do let me know if you have any success with them.

 • Communities/Forums/blog publishing platforms

-You can find them in open and closed communities (such as slack).
-You can also browse the forums and search for topics that are surely of interest to them.
+You can find them in open and closed communities (such as Slack).
+You can also browse the forums and search for topics that are indeed of interest to them.
 In addition, you can find SMEs publishing their thoughts on Medium.

 How to leverage SMEs for website content

-If you are approaching an expert who doesn’t run his own company, or is an academic, it is unlikely that you would have to pay.
-But whatever the case, you should provide some value (in moneys or otherwise) to the expert who is helping you out.
+If you are approaching an expert who doesn’t run his own company or is an academic, it is unlikely that you would have to pay.
+But whatever the case, you should provide some value (in money or otherwise) to the expert helping you.

 You can leverage SMEs for your content in the following ways: